1973 Miami Dolphins season

 In week 1, the Dolphins extended their winning streak to 18 with a 21–13 win over the San Francisco 49ers.
 However, the following week, they were defeated 12–7 by the Oakland Raiders to end the winning streak.
 The streak stood as an NFL record until it was broken by the New England Patriots in 2004 whose record of 21 consecutive wins still stands.

-The team won the AFC East, finishing with a regular season record of 12–2, and then defeated the Cincinnati Bengals in the Divisional Round, the Raiders in the AFC Championship game, and the Minnesota Vikings in the league’s eighth Super Bowl.
+The team won the AFC East, finishing with a regular season record of 12–2, and then defeated the Cincinnati Bengals in the Divisional Round, the Raiders in the AFC Championship game, and the Minnesota Vikings in the league's eighth Super Bowl.
 It was the Dolphins' second consecutive (and to date last) Super Bowl victory.
 With the Dolphins' combined records of 17–0 and 15–2 over the course of their 1972 and 1973 seasons, the Dolphins posted a 32–2 total record over 2 years, for a winning percentage of .941.
 The Dolphins allowed just 10.7 points per game in the regular season, a franchise record still standing today.

-The last remaining active member of the 1973 Miami Dolphins was offensive lineman Ed Newman, who retired after the 1984 season, right after making it to Super Bowl XIX as a member of, coincidentally, the Dolphins.
+The last remaining active member of the 1973 Miami Dolphins was offensive lineman Ed Newman, who retired after the 1984 season, right after making it to Super Bowl XIX, also as a member of the Dolphins.